-Background: CSISD is committed to attracting the highest quality faculty and staff members, We are blessed to be in a community like College Station that attracts many good teachers and staff members from other areas of Texas and the nation.
+Background: CSISD is committed to attracting the highest quality faculty and staff members, We are proud to be in a community like College Station that attracts many good teachers and staff members from other areas of Texas and the nation.
 CSISD annually hires a higher percentage of teachers with successful experience.
 Teaching positions in CSISD attract a large number of applicants, and we have a lower teacher turnover rate than the state.
-The 2013-2014 Texas Academic Performance Record indicates that the state turnover rate for teachers was 16.2 percent and the CSISD rate was 12.6 percent..
+The 2014-2015 CSISD Texas Academic Performance Report indicates that the state turnover rate for teachers was 16.6 percent and the CSISD rate was 11.1 percent.
+For the 2015-16 school year, CSISD received 1185 applicants for 171 available teaching positions.

 Once teachers and staff members arrive in CSISD we have a system of professional development that builds upon their knowledge base and helps provide the skills for success in the classroom.
 New Teacher University (NTU) is a system of professional development in instructional strategies, relationship building and what it takes to be successful in College Station.
-Teachers new to CSISD have three days of intensive training in August, with two to four follow up days of training and support throughout their first year.
-CSISD also provides staff development ongoing staff development in a variety of areas for over 900 teachers annually.
+Teachers new to CSISD received three days of intensive training in August, with two to four follow up days of training and support throughout their first year.
+CSISD also provides staff development ongoing staff development in a variety of areas for over 800 teachers annually.
+District rates are reported for all indicators in this category.

-Exemplary (3 Points) Recognized (2 Points) Acceptable (1 Point) Unacceptable (0 Points) N/A Percentage of CSISD teachers who meet NCLB highly qualified status 100% X 99% or Higher 98% or Higher Less than 98% Campuses Receive District Rating
+Exemplary (3 Points) Recognized (2 Points) Acceptable (1 Point) Unacceptable (0 Points) N/A Percentage of CSISD teachers who meet NCLB highly qualified status 100% X 99% or Higher 98% or Higher Less than 98%

-Annual teacher turnover rate Less than 13% X 13-15% 16-20% 20% or Higher Campuses Receive District Rating Average number of applications per number of teaching staff hired 15 to 1 X 10 to 1 5 to 1 Lower than 5 to 1 Campuses Receive District Rating
+Annual teacher turnover rate Less than 13% 11.1% X 13-15% 16-20% 20% or Higher Average number of applications per number of teaching staff hired 15 to 1 or greater 10 to 1 At least 5 to 1 7 to 1 X Lower than 5 to 1